ParagonLight/dissector/README.md

 Use `--help` to see arguments.

 ## What to expect
-   for our example Imagenet+resnet101, AUC results are as follows:
+   For our example Imagenet+resnet101, AUC results are as follows:

 | Env |    Dissector-linear    |    Dissector-log    |    Dissector-exp   |
 |:---------------:|:-----------------:|:-----------------:|:-----------------:|